Creating a website before you have established your brand and logo is like embarking on a road trip without selecting a destination.

 2. Inconsistency confuses your audience

-Your brand should feel cohesive across every platform, from your logo and website to your packaging, emails, and social media.
+Your brand identity should feel cohesive across every platform, from your logo and website to your packaging, emails, and social media.
 That cohesion builds trust.
 And trust builds conversions.

 3. Retrofitting is expensive (and painful)

-Let’s say you do build your site first, then realise six months later that your logo isn’t quite right, your colours feel off, and your messaging doesn’t really sound like you.
+Let’s say you do build your site first, then realise six months later that your logo isn’t quite right, your colours feel off, and your messaging doesn’t sound like you.

 Now what?

-You’ll either have to retrofit your existing site to match your updated brand costing time, money, and endless back and forths.
+You’ll either have to retrofit your existing site to match your updated brand identity, costing time, money, and endless back and forths.
 Or worse, start over entirely.
 Which, frankly, no one wants.

 Laying the groundwork early saves you from the dreaded “website redesign spiral” later on.